USS Lead Superfund Site: Products

-Types of contaminants
+Types of contaminants and hazards

 There are two primary contaminants on the site, those contaminants are lead and arsenic.
 These contaminants are widespread across the area and are found in the soil and groundwater.
 Exposure to these can cause a series of health related issues, especially in children due to their size and that they are still developing.

-Hazards

 Arsenic: Arsenic affects numerous organs and systems including- Skin, nervous system, respiratory system, cardiovascular system, liver, kidney, bladder and prostate, immune system, endocrine system, developmental processes, and even death.